nikita92/E-Bay-Item-Search-Android-Application/README.md

 1. Developed an Android application for item searching on eBay.com.
 2. Developed a back-end server script for data retrieving and processing using PHP, XML, JSON
-3. Get experience in AWS, jQuery UI , Facebook developer API and Android development.
+3. Got experience in AWS, jQuery UI , Facebook developer API and Android development.

 Video URL: https://youtu.be/Xshjuz1zyCg